Eremotherium: Postcrania

-Almost all of the poscranial skeleton is known.
+Almost all of the postcranial skeleton is known.
 The vertebrae were massively shaped, both at the vertebral bodies and at the lateral transverse processes.
 However, the vertebral bodies were compressed in length, so that the tail appeared rather short overall and generally did not exceed the length of the lower limb sections.
+It had 7 neck vertebrae.
 The humerus represented a long tube with a bulky lower joint end.
 The total length was about 79 cm.
 Distinctive, ridge-like muscle attachments on the middle shaft were typical.
 The forearm bones had much shorter lengths, with the spoke measuring about 67 cm, and the ulna 57 cm in length.
-Massive was the femur, which had the broad build characteristic of megatherians and was narrowed in front and behind.
+The femur was massive, had the broad build characteristic of megatherians and was narrowed in front and behind.
 It had an average length of 74 cm, the largest bone found so far was 89.5 cm long and 45.1 cm wide.
 The third trochanter, a prominent muscle attachment point on the shaft, typical of xenarthrans, was absent in Eremotherium as in all other megatherians.
 The shinbone and fibula were only fused together at the upper end and not also at the lower end as in Megatherium.
 In this case, the tibia became about 60 cm long.
 The forelegs ended in hands with three fingers (III to V).
-The two inner phalanges (I and II) were fused together with some elements of the carpus, such as the great polygonal leg, to form a unit, the metacarpal-carpal complex (MCC).
+The two inner phalanges (I and II) were fused together with some elements of the carpus, such as the trapezium, to form a unit, the metacarpal-carpal complex (MCC).
 Thus, Eremotherium clearly deviates from Megatherium and other closely related forms, which possessed four-fingered hands.
 In Eremotherium, the metacarpal of the third digit was the shortest, measuring 19 cm in length, while those of the fourth and fifth were almost the same length, 28 cm and 27.5 cm respectively.
 The phalanx (the third phalanx) of the third and fourth fingers had a long and pointedly curved shape, which suggests correspondingly long claws.
 The fifth finger had only two phalanges and consequently no claw was formed there.
 (An exception is the older form E. eomigrans, whose hands, in contrast to other megateria, were still five-fingered, with claws on digits I to IV.)
 The foot, as in all megatheriids, was also three-fingered (digits III to V).
 It resembled the hand with an extremely short metatarsal of the third finger.
 That of the fourth finger reached 24 cm, that of the fifth 21 cm in length.
 Deviating from the hand, only the middle digit (III) had three phalanges with a terminal phalanx bearing a long claw.
 The two outer digit had only two phalanges.
 This structure of the foot is typical for evolved megatherians.